o948/runner/README.md

 ## Usage
 ```
-$ runner command file-pattern
+$ runner command jobs-dir [file-pattern]
 ```
-will execute `command` with each of the files matching `file-pattern` on a number of processes.
+will execute `command` with each of the files in `jobs-dir` matching `file-pattern` on a number of processes.

 Number of processes can be incremented and decremented using `+` and `-` keyboard keys.